Configuring Nginx as a Reverse Proxy

 }

-In this example, Nginx is configured to load balance requests across three backend servers.
+In this example, Nginx will use the least-connected load balancing algorithm to distribute requests across the three backend servers.

 SSL/TLS Termination